mangalam-research/salve/README.rst

   inside a name class in the simplified Relax NG syntax.)

 * ``NsName``, a pattern with the field ``ns`` which is the namespace that this object would match.
 The object matches any name.
-May have an optional ``except`` field that contains a name class for patterns that it should not match.
+It may have an optional ``except`` field that contains a name class for patterns that it should not match.
 The lack of ``name`` field distinguishes it from ``Name``.
 (Corresponds to an ``<nsName>`` element in the